aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="postSplitRangePdfDocument"></a>
 ## **postSplitRangePdfDocument**
-> postSplitRangePdfDocument(name, options, storage, folder)
+> postSplitRangePdfDocument(name, options, storage, folder, password)

 Split document into ranges.